RonenNess/GeonBit.UI/README.md

 IMPORTANT MIGRATION NOTICE!
 If you want to use the new files dialog, you must include the new textures that were added to theme: `textures/file_icon.png` and `textures/folder_icon.png`.

+### 4.2.1.2

+- Fixed files dialog to show folders if can pick them, even if can't change root folder.

 ## Credits

 GeonBit.UI was written by Ronen Ness, but uses some free textures made by awesome people who share their work for free.